Hello, and welcome to my academic homepage!

 Currently, I am a Senior Fellow at the Faculty of Natural Sciences, Imperial College London.

-I am lecturing the course "Applied Probability", and supervising projects in statistics and machine learning.
+I am lecturing "Applied Probability", and "Statistical Theory" and supervising projects in related areas.

 Additionally, I am developing parts of Imperial's new "MSc in Data Science", launching in 2019.